rmjarvis/TreeCorr/docs/params.rst

       Then this statistic is <z> = (NZ-RZ)/npairs
     - 'simple' is the normal version: <z> = NZ/npairs

-:kz_file_name: (str) The output filename for scalar-spin-0 correlation function.
+:kz_file_name: (str) The output filename for scalar-complex correlation function.

     The output columns are: